-While the first half of 2020 has been more than a little challenging for all of us, there is every reason to believe that the future will continue to be bright as this present chaos recedes into memory.
+While the past two years have been more than a little challenging for all of us, there is every reason to believe that the future will continue to be bright as this present chaos recedes into memory.
 And though job opportunities have been sparse in recent months due to business lockdowns, that too is expected to change as the economy continues to reopen in the months to come.
 Of course, as those businesses reopen in the midst of ongoing turmoil, security will be a major concern for many companies.
 So, if you have been thinking about a career as a security guard, there has never been a better time to pursue your armed security license.

 If the current pandemic has taught us anything, it is that different people react to a crisis in vastly different ways.
 While much of society has accepted the need for social distancing and business shutdowns, some people have taken it upon themselves to use the crisis as an opportunity to commit various crimes.
 Burglaries and break-ins have been on the rise, as criminals exploit the Covid-19 pandemic for their own nefarious purposes.
 In times like these, the role of the armed security guard is more important than ever before.

 While there has been an overall decline in crime during the New York city coronavirus lockdown, crime rates involving homicide, robbery, and burglaries have risen.
 That includes crimes involving break-ins at shuttered businesses, as burglars have been enticed by empty, unguarded commercial properties.
 As businesses struggle to meet these new security challenges, many are turning to private security firms to provide the protection they need.
 If you are one of the many New Yorkers considering a career as a security guard, there has never been a better time to pursue a security license in New York.